casperb123/SynapseXUI/README.md

 4. Join a game and have fun

 ## Known bugs
-- Very rarely it crashes with an encrypted data is null exception (i haven't experienced it in the latest version but it can happen)
+- Very rarely it crashes with an encrypted data is null exception (i haven't experienced it since version 1.0.2 but it can happen)

 ## Credits
 - StitchTheSecond#3549 (570478646851010562)